TREASURIES-Yields drop as US consumer price inflation slows

 Richmond Fed president Thomas Barkin said on Wednesday that it is still an open question whether overall demand is slowing enough to bring the pace of price increases back to the Fed's 2% target.

-A Fed published on Wednesday showed that U.S. economic activity increased slightly in recent weeks, and expectations were for continued slow growth in coming months.

-The Treasury Department saw okay demand for a $32 billion in 10-year notes on Wednesday, the second sale of $90 billion in coupon-bearing supply this week.
+The Treasury Department will sell $32 billion in 10-year notes on Wednesday, the second sale of $90 billion in coupon-bearing supply this week.

-The notes sold at a high yield of 3.857%, around a basis point above where they had traded before the auction.
-Demand was 2.53 times the amount of debt on offer, the highest since February.

-The Treasury saw solid interest for a $40 billion sale of three-year notes on Tuesday, and will also auction $18 billion in 30-year bonds on Thursday.
+It saw solid demand for a $40 billion sale of three-year notes on Tuesday, and will also auction $18 billion in 30-year bonds on Thursday.

 Price